SenanS/Technical-Blog/_posts/2024-01-14-Lane-Recognition.md

 ![Pre-Processing Flow]({{ site.baseurl }}/public/LaneDet/preproc.png){:class="img-responsive"}

 ### Lane Detection Mechanics
-Post pre-processing, the Hough Transform algorithm comes into play
+Post pre-processing, the Hough Transform algorithm comes into play..
 * It identifies continuous lines in the image, discerning potential lane markings based on their slopes and continuity.
 * Hough lines were discarded as probable lane markings using a trapezoidal bounded filtering method.
 * Finally the lane lines were chosen based on the slopes and position in relation to the vehicle.